 We are a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate is called REMOXY.
-REMOXY is a strong painkiller with a unique formulation designed to reduce potential risks of unintended use.
+Our lead drug candidate, REMOXY, is an extended-release oral formulation of oxycodone for the management of moderate-to-severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
+We designed REMOXY to discourage common methods of tampering and misuse.
 REMOXY is being developed pursuant to a strategic alliance we have with Pfizer under the Pfizer Agreements.

 Pfizer acquired King in early 2011, and references in this section to Pfizer include references to King.
-We expect REMOXY will be commercialized within Pfizer's primary care unit.
 We believe Pfizer's acquisition of King may facilitate REMOXY's commercial success, if approved by the FDA.

 We and King jointly managed a Phase III clinical program and NDA submission for REMOXY.
 In mid-2008, the FDA accepted our NDA for REMOXY with Priority Review.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
 In this Complete Response Letter, the FDA indicated additional non-clinical data was required to support the approval of REMOXY.
 Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
 In 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
-This shift of responsibility did not change any economic term of the King Agreements.
 In December 2010, King resubmitted the REMOXY NDA.
 In January 2011, we announced that the FDA had accepted the resubmission of the REMOXY NDA.
 In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to King's resubmission of the REMOXY NDA.
 The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.